Giraffe radar: ARTE 740

-This is a coastal defense radar based on the Giraffe 75 antenna and Giraffe AMB processing system optimized for surface and low-altitude coverage for the Swedish Amphibious Forces (formerly the Coastal Artillery).
-It is mounted on a MOWAG Piranha 10x10 armored vehicle.
-6 systems are in service.
+This is a coastal defense radar based on the Giraffe 75 antenna and Giraffe AMB processing system, optimized for surface and low-altitude coverage for the Swedish Amphibious Forces, formerly the Coastal Artillery.
+It was mounted on a MOWAG Piranha 10x10 armored vehicle.
+Six systems were produced, but the system was withdrawn in 2008 prior to reaching full operating capability.
+Four of the six units were leased to Australia and the United Kingdom for use in Afghanistan between 2008 and 2010.
+The systems were later reduced to spares and the radars and vehicles reused in other systems.